jacoby/jacoby.github.io/_drafts/2019-07-03-how-many-mac-addresses-are-on-me-right-now.markdown

 ## The Count

-Headphones: Bluetooth.
-1 MAC.
+Headphones: Bluetooth. **1 MAC**.

-FitBit: Bluetooth.
-1 MAC.
+FitBit: Bluetooth. **1 MAC**.

-Android Tablet: Bluetooth and WiFi.
-2 MACs.
+Android Tablet: Bluetooth and WiFi. **2 MACs**.

 Bluetooth keyboard: Bluetooth.
-Duh.
-1 MAC.
+Duh. **1 MAC**.

-Laptop: Bluetooth and WiFi.
-2 MACs.
+Laptop: Bluetooth and WiFi. **2 MACs**.

-USB-to-Wired-Ethernet dongle.
-1 MAC.
+USB-to-Wired-Ethernet dongle. **1 MAC**.

 Logitech Unifyng dongle: Unifying is like Bluetooth but different.
-We'll say 1 MAC.
+We'll say **1 MAC**.

-Logitech presentation remote: I _know_ that these things have unique dongles, use non-IR protocols so line-of-sight isn't required, and for this to be true, it must use some sort of pre-Unifying networking protocol, so I have to assume 2 MACs, for the dongle and device, although I cannot prove it.
+Logitech presentation remote: I _know_ that these things have unique dongles, use non-IR protocols so line-of-sight isn't required, and for this to be true, it must use some sort of pre-Unifying networking protocol, so I have to assume **2 MACs**, for the dongle and device, although I cannot prove it.

 Raspberry Pi Zero: I put it together as a conference nametag.
 It's a full computer, more powerful than many I used professionally in my life, and I used it to run an e-ink display.
-Anyway, it is in my backpack, and has onboard WiFi and Bluetooth.
-2 MACs.
+Anyway, it is in my backpack, and has onboard WiFi and Bluetooth. **2 MACs**.

 Android Phone: Here we get a new one.
 It has Bluetooth (I'm listening to _Purple Rain_ on the above-mentioned headphones over Bluetooth), and WiFi, but it can also talk to my cellular provider's data network.
 I have to say 3, but there's a digression from what I've seen.